rfhs/rfhs-wiki/pages/RF-CTF-SoftwareDefinedRadio-Challenges.md

 Check out some tutorials on decoding pagers.
 </details>

+## POCSAG_TX

+### Physical

+Follow the instructions from the pager at 444.5 MHz.

+### Flag
+Points will be manually awarded upon completion of this challenge.

 ## LRS_PAGER

 ### Virtual

-Port Range 6566 has a restaurant pager system.
+Port 6566 has a restaurant pager system.

+### Physical

+This system is also running at 422.75 MHz.

 ### Flag
 submit the full packet (hex string), including the sync word (Excluding preamble)